Good to know

 We recommend that all participants take out a personal travel and health insurance for their trip.

-The Organizers cannot assume liability for any changes in the program due to external unforeseen circumstances.
+The Organizers cannot assume liability for any changes in the programme due to external unforeseen circumstances.

 Cameras, video cameras or audio recording devices are not permitted in the session rooms.
 Any recording/documentation of sessions is strictly forbidden.